amchagas/local_suppliers/README.md

 2 - create a new "comma separated value" file if you want to contribute with something else, eg. suppliers for 3D printer filament

+### Right now we started with electronic component suppliers, but we should create more .csv files with different categories!
+For example, if you know people who can deliver machined parts, or who can deliver 3D printers.
+By all means, make a new file and start a new list!

 If you are not confortable with github, open a new issue using this link https://github.com/amchagas/local_suppliers/issues, and put the information you would like to add there.
 State which file it should go into, or if it should go in a new file, and the content you would like to add.

 If there is too much too add, we might contact you and show you how to do it by yourself using github ;)